 A Healed Mother-Daughter Relationship

 My mom currently helps my Dad run a successful Christian ministry in Laredo, TX.
 She has helped countless women get through their own pain and abuse.
 Her ministry has helped poor families get into homes of their own (Bubble Home Project).
-She developed a program to teach woman to run their own businesses by baking and sewing.
-She is recently working on helping poor families in Laredo learn how to grow their own crops.
+She developed a program to teach women to run their own businesses by baking and sewing.
+She is recently working on helping poor families in Laredo learn how to grow their own crops and her work has expanded to Guatemala.
 Her work is selfless, and she is bold and unafraid.

 Most important of all for me is that she is a great mom.
 She makes the best green pea soup and sweet potato waffles.
 She has incredible advice to give and my husband and I seek her wisdom in many areas of our lives.
 When our marriage was falling apart, she was instrumental in helping us see it through.
 And I am glad that now I can truly appreciate her for who she is.